IrisDin/Logistic-Regression-Model-in-U.S.-College-Admission-Result-Forecast/README.md

 ### Materials and Methodology
 Libraries like pandas, numpy and pyplot are quite standard python data processing/plottinglibraries that we use for basic data manipulation.
 Additionally, for this model, we importedthe sklearn library, which is a powerful package that contains our main algorithm of logisticregression.
 Also, packages like preprocessing and metrics in sklearn can help us preprocessdata and evaluate the performance of the model.
-For instance, the confusion matrix and itsderived metrics would be used to visualize and evaluate the model performanc
+For instance, the confusion matrix and itsderived metrics would be used to visualize and evaluate the model performance.

-## Outlier Detection & Processing
+### Outlier Detection & Processing
    1. SMOTE to Handle Data Imbalan
    2. Recursive Feature Elimination (RFE)
    3. Model Summary Table & Explanation